Chapter 4:

 “Mind…your own…business…” Those were Nicolaus’s last words as he also drifted off to sleep.

-Abruptly stopping the car at its first destination unintentionally woke the groggy young man in the back seat.
+Abruptly stopping the car at its first destination unintentionally woke the groggy young man in the backseat.
 “Sorry pal.
 Didn’t mean to wake you up like that.”
-The skinhead looking chauffeur called to the back.
-Even though it felt like a few seconds, the car had been driving for nearly thirty minutes as it reached Amala’s apartment.
-Nicolaus felt a small weight pressing on his shoulder; it was the still sleeping Amala.
+The skinhead looking chauffeur said.
+Even though it felt like less than a second, the car had been driving for nearly an hour, reaching Amala’s apartment.
+Nicolaus felt a small weight pressing on his shoulder; it was the slumbering Amala.
 With a nudge, her eyes sprung open!
 Embarrassed at her unflattering appearance, she pushed away from Nicolaus fast enough to hit the back of her head on the car door window!

-“My bad…” Amala stated, getting out of the car and rushing for the door to her apartment.
+“Sorry…” Amala stated, getting out of the car and rushing for the door to her apartment!
 Suddenly, she stopped on a dime and turned around to the car door she’d left open!
 “Here.”
-Amala said as she attempted to hand Nicolaus some money from her bag.
+Amala said as she attempted to hand Nicolaus some money from her purse.

 “Don’t worry about it.”
 He replied.

 “Just take it, okay?”
 Amala shoved the money into her carpooling co-worker’s hands and then left.
-Laying back in the seat, Nicolaus began to rest again as the driver brought him back to his apartment.
+Leaning back in the seat, Nicolaus rested once more as the driver brought him back to his apartment.

-When he reached the destination, Nicolaus bid a farewell as the driver yelled out to him from the car.
-“Don’t forget the rating, kiddo!
+Upon reaching the destination, Nicolaus bid a farewell to the driver.
+That man yelled out to him from the car, however.
+“Don’t forget the rating, man!
 Also, that young lady was pretty nice too!
 Good job!”
-The young pessimist lost his already shaky composure and stumbled as he walked up the stairs to the second floor of the complex.
+The young pessimist lost his already shaky composure and stumbled up the complex’s stairway.

-As soon as the door to his place opened, the young man was greeted by the smell of food being cooked on the stove.
-The strong and savory aroma filled the entire flat.
-His sister’s boyfriend, the suave and friendly Alonso greeted him on the way in.
-As for his sister, she laid stretched out across the couch.
+As soon as the door to his place opened, the young man was greeted by a strong and savory aroma filling the entire flat.
+His sister’s boyfriend, the suave and affable Alonso greeted him while cooking over top of the kitchen stove.
+As for his sister, Danielle lazed across the couch, stretched out and half clothed.

 “Dani, you will make an excellent mother.”
 Nicolaus’s obvious sarcasm made Alonso laugh as he invited his soon-to-be in-law to sit down for breakfast.